 The Tragic Italian Painter – Amedeo Modigliani

 Amedeo Modigliani, was born into a Jewish family in Livorno, Italy.
-By the time Modigliani was only sixteen, he had survived near-fatal bouts of pleurisy and typhoid fever and was diagnosed with the early-death-sentence disease – Tuberculosis.
+By the time Modigliani was only sixteen, he had survived near-fatal bouts of pleurisy and typhoid fever.
+Soon after, Modigliani contracted the early-death-sentence disease – Tuberculosis.

-With limited time, Modigliani moved to Paris at twenty-one to follow his dreams of being a painter.
+With limited time, sickly Modigliani moved to Paris at twenty-one to follow his dreams of becoming a painter.

-His one and only solo exhibition held in Paris created a huge scandal and was temporarily shut down by the police…..
+Modigliani has only one solo exhibition held in Paris.
+His nude paintings created such a huge scandal, that this exhibition was temporarily shut down by the police…..
 Press here for more details about Modigliani’s tragic life.

 Andre Derain – Fauvism, Cubism, Pointillism & Neoclassism – A Master Of All!